-The US Congress has, from time to time, considered possible legislation that could make our products less attractive to consumers, including legislation that would reduce or eliminate the deferral of taxation on the accretion of value within certain annuities and life insurance products.
-In addition, the United States Congress passed legislation in 2001 that provided for reductions in the estate tax and the possibility of permanent repeal of the estate tax continues to be discussed; this could have an impact on insurance products and sales in the United States.
+The US Congress has, from time to time, considered possible legislation that could make AEGON's products less attractive to consumers, including legislation that would reduce or eliminate the deferral of taxation on the accretion of value within certain annuities and life insurance products.
+In addition, the US Congress passed legislation in 2001 that provided for reductions in the estate tax and the possibility of permanent repeal of the estate tax continues to be discussed.
+This could have an impact on insurance products and sales in the United States.

-The US Congress, as well as state and local governments, also considers from time to time legislation that could increase the amount of taxes that AEGON pais, including the new regulations from the US Treasury Department and the Internal Revenue Service addressing the methodology to determine the dividends received deduction (DRD) related to variable life insurance and annuity contracts.
-The DRD reduces the amount of dividend income subject to tax and is a significant component of the difference between our effective tax rate and the federal statutory tax rate of 35%.
-A change in the DRD, including the possible elimination of this deduction, could reduce our consolidated net income.
+The US Government, as well as state and local governments, also considers from time to time tax law changes that could increase the amount of taxes that AEGON pays.
+For example, the US Treasury Department and the Internal Revenue Service are expected to propose new regulations regarding the methodology to determine the dividends received deduction (DRD) related to variable life insurance and annuity contracts.
+The DRD reduces the amount of dividend income subject to tax and is a significant component of the difference between AEGON's effective tax rate and the federal statutory tax rate of 35%.
+A change in the DRD, including the possible elimination of this deduction, could reduce AEGON's consolidated net income.

 Changes to tax laws in the Netherlands at the end of 2005 have reduced the attractiveness of early retirement plans, but tax advantages have been granted from January 1, 2006 for savings products known as Levensloop.

 Any changes in United States or Dutch tax law affecting similar products could have a materially adverse effect on AEGON's business, results of operations and financial condition.

-Competitive factors may adversely affect our market share.
+Competitive factors may adversely affect AEGON's market share.

-Competition in our business segments is based on service, product features, price, commission structure, financial strength, claims paying ability, ratings and name recognition.
-AEGON faces intense competition from a large number of other insurers, as well as non-insurance financial services companies such as banks, broker-dealers and asset managers, for individual customers, employers, other group customers and agents and other distributors of insurance and investment products.
-Consolidation in the global financial services industry can enhance the competitive position of some of our competitors by broadening the range of their products and services, and increasing their distribution channels and their access to capital.
+Competition in AEGON's business segments is based on service, product features, price, commission structure, financial strength, claims paying ability, ratings and name recognition.
+AEGON faces intense competition from a large number of other insurers, as well as non-insurance financial services companies such as banks, broker-dealers and asset managers, for individual customers, employers, other group customers, agents and other distributors of insurance and investment products.
+Consolidation in the global financial services industry can enhance the competitive position of some of AEGON's competitors by broadening the range of their products and services, increasing their distribution channels and their access to capital.
 In addition, development of alternative distribution channels for certain types of insurance and securities products, including through the internet, may result in increasing competition as well as pressure on margins for certain types of products.
-These competitive pressures could result in increased pricing pressures on a number of products and services, particularly as competitors seek to win market share; this may harm our ability to maintain or increase profitability.
+These competitive pressures could result in increased pricing pressures on a number of products and services, particularly as competitors seek to win market share.
+This may harm AEGON's ability to maintain or increase profitability.